 Enabling billing and setting a spending limit

-Cloud Datastore resources are part of App Engine resources.
+Cloud Firestore resources are part of App Engine resources.
 The spending limit for App Engine resources are set in the App Engine Application settings.

 To enable billing: